 How to file Form 5472

-A foreign-owned LLC must first obtain an Employer Identification Number (EIN) to complete Form 5472.
+An LLC owned by a non-US person must first obtain an US Employer Identification Number (EIN) to complete Form 5472.
 Unfortunately, you cannot e-file Form 5472.
 You must submit it by paper or fax.

 The instructions for the form are rather complex and difficult to understand, even for native English speakers familiar with the US tax system.
 We help hundreds of foreign companies with their US tax filings every year.
 Our team speaks Spanish, Italian, Portuguese, Hindi, Swedish, Norwegian, Serbian, Bulgarian, Russian, and German.
 Contact us to get started with your US filings.